- The Budget Process

 - Service Charge to Conferences (904)

-In each conference budget there is an overhead or allocation, an administrative fee, as one of the expense lines.
-As each conference is closed, the allocation is included as a conference expense, and then again on this line as an offset to the SIG's allocation assessment.
+In each conference budget there is overhead, an administrative fee, as one of the expense lines.
+As each conference is closed, the overhead is included as a conference expense, and then again on this line as an offset to the SIG's overhead assessment.

 ACM/SIGs take a financial risk by promising to provide member benefits and by sponsoring conferences.
 Therefore, ACM policy requires all SIGs to maintain adequate reserves to cover unexpected losses.
 An amount is calculated for the Required Fund Balance, set by action of the SGB, at 50% of operational expenses and 40% of conference expenses.
 (See Minutes of the meeting of the SGB, March 21, 2004 for a detailed discussion of this requirement.)